Fraser-Crawford/rust_multi_layer/README.md

         return 293 - time*10*(293-t_min)
     else:
         return t_min
-droplet = GeneralDroplet(lambda time: temperature_curve(time,253), 0.5, 0.0, 10, solution="nacl", suspension="silica", particle_radius=200e-9)
+droplet = GeneralDroplet(lambda time: temperature_curve(time,253), 0.0, 10, solution="nacl", suspension="silica", particle_radius=200e-9)
 ```
 This allows the simulation to change the temperature with time, here the temperature decreases over the first 0.1 seconds from 293 K to t_min.
 A `lambda` expression can be used to turn a many argument function into a single argument function.
+Note for air speed you must return a tuple of 3 values from this function.
 ***This works for temperature, relative humidity and air speed***.

 There are 3 enablable terminal events for the system as well.
 When these are detected, the simulation will stop early.
 When calling droplet.integrate, you can set the flags to enable possible termination: